redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge1-Intro_To_Azure_CLI.md

 ## How to

-1. Using your browser go to the Registration Site listed in your classroom.
+1. <strong>Using your browser go to the Registration Site listed in your classroom.</strong>
     * Please make sure you use a valid work email as it will not allow for commercial e-mail domains.

          ![SignUp](./images/signup.png)